Boundary condition for phonon distribution functions at a smooth crystal interface and interfacial angular momentum transfer: Overview

 \subsection{Generation of OAM}

 Using the detailed boundary conditions in Eqs.~\eqref{163324_9Jun25} and \eqref{163328_9Jun25}, we can describe the OAM generation and its interfacial transport.
 As an illustrative setup, we consider a crystal in the region $z<0$ under a temperature gradient and a crystal in the region $z>0$ without external bias.

-Figures~\ref{fig: AM spatial distribution}(a) and \ref{fig: AM spatial distribution}(b) present the resulting AM density and flux along the $z$ axis for four representative interfaces.
-These panels summarize the results derived in Sec.~\ref{sec: Generation of orbital angular momentum at the interface}.
+{Figure~\ref{002240_29Jun26} summarizes the overall procedure for calculating the interfacial SAM and OAM generated by the temperature gradient $\partial T/\partial z$.
+The required material parameters are the mass densities $\rho$ and $\widetilde{\rho}$, the longitudinal and transverse sound velocities $(v_{\mathrm{L}},v_{\mathrm{T}})$ and $(c_{\mathrm{L}},c_{\mathrm{T}})$, and the phonon relaxation times $\tau$ and $\widetilde{\tau}$ in the two crystals.
+From these inputs, the elastic boundary conditions determine the interfacial power reflectance $\mathcal{R}_{nm}$ and transmittance $\mathcal{T}_{nm}$ (see Appendix~\ref{sec: elastic plane wave}).
+These coefficients, together with the Boltzmann theory and the detailed boundary conditions, yield analytical expressions for the SAM density and flux [Eqs.~\eqref{201937_28Jan25}--\eqref{110137_30Sep25}], and for the OAM density and flux [Eqs.~\eqref{201219_7Oct25}--\eqref{201139_7Oct25}].
+Figures~\ref{fig: AM spatial distribution}(a) and \ref{fig: AM spatial distribution}(b) present representative results for four interfaces derived using this procedure.} These panels summarize the results derived in Sec.~\ref{sec: Generation of orbital angular momentum at the interface}.

 The temperature gradient induces a net SAM in the crystal at $z<0$, particularly when it is chiral~\cite{Hamada2018,Zhang2025}.
 We find that this SAM diffuses toward the adjacent crystal, and its flux exhibits a discontinuity at $z=0$ (see dashed lines in Fig.~\ref{fig: AM spatial distribution}(b)).
 The detailed boundary conditions ensure that this jump in the SAM flux is compensated by an opposite jump in the OAM flux.
 This compensation generates finite OAM at the interface; the OAM then diffuses into the bulk, as shown by the dotted lines in Figs.~\ref{fig: AM spatial distribution}(a) and \ref{fig: AM spatial distribution}(b).
 The solid lines in Fig.~\ref{fig: AM spatial distribution}(b) demonstrate the continuity of the TAM flux across the interface.